Molotov Plan

-The Molotov Plan was the system created by the Soviet Union in order to provide aid to rebuild the countries in Eastern Europe that were politically and economically aligned to the Soviet Union.
-It was called the "Brother Plan" in the Soviet Union and can be seen as the Soviet Union's version of the Marshall Plan, which, for political reasons, the Eastern European countries would not be able to join without leaving the Soviet sphere of influence.
-However, the Molotov Plan cannot be considered a Soviet response to the Marshall's initiative, as the Soviet plan antedated the American by about two years, having started operating in Eastern Europe as early as 1945.
+The Molotov Plan was the system created by the Soviet Union in order to provide aid to rebuild the countries in Central and Eastern Europe that were politically and economically aligned to the Soviet Union.

+It was called the "Brother Plan" in the USSR and can be seen as the Soviet Union's version of the Marshall Plan, which, for political reasons, Central and Eastern European countries would not be able to join without leaving the Soviet sphere of influence.
+However, the Molotov Plan cannot be considered a Soviet response to the Marshall's initiative, as the Soviet plan predated the American by about two years, having started operating in Central and Eastern Europe as early as 1945.
 Soviet foreign minister Vyacheslav Molotov rejected the Marshall Plan (1947), turning the Molotov Plan into the Soviet-sponsored economic grouping which was eventually expanded to become the Comecon.

 The Molotov Plan was symbolic of the Soviet Union's refusal to accept aid from the Marshall Plan, or allow any of their satellite states to do so because of their belief that the Marshall Plan was an attempt to weaken Soviet interests in their satellite states through the conditions imposed and by making beneficiary countries economically dependent on the United States (officially, one of the goals of the Marshall Plan was to prevent the spread of Communism).
 The plan consisted of a system of bilateral trade agreements which also established Comecon to create an economic alliance of socialist countries.
 This aid allowed countries in Europe to stop relying on American aid and therefore allowed Molotov Plan states to reorganize their trade to the Soviet Union instead.
 The plan was in some ways contradictory: at the same time the Soviets were giving aid to Eastern Bloc countries, they were demanding that countries who were members of the Axis powers (many of them Eastern Bloc countries themselves or a predecessor to an Eastern Bloc country) pay reparations to the Soviet Union.
 Thus, the Soviet Union has been receiving regular payments from Italy, Romania, Hungary, and Finland, setting up a payment plan of $900 million over 8 years.